 When the news about Coronavirus broke earlier this year, Amazon sellers forecast that the outbreak will likely cause a significant decline in their business.
 They predicted such an effect because almost 70% of sellers import their products from China.
-Meaning this will cause a disruption in the supply chain of products.
+Meaning this will cause a disruption in the supply chain of products, as also indicated in some Amazon supply chain analytics.

 An online survey completed by more than 600 Amazon sellers revealed that the participants anticipate the following points: